MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 [!INCLUDE [prerelease](../includes//prerelease.md)]

 Exposure insights include security events, recommendations, metrics, and initiatives.
-These components build on each other to provide granular and aggregrated information about security posture state.
+These components build on each other to provide granular and aggregated information about security posture state.
 Insights enable you to:

 - Break down organizational security posture into prioritized initiatives.
 - Measure and track exposure of key elements in initiatives.